Insecupa/sad-sinss/content/about.md

 This page is just for writing random things on what comes into my brain.
 Nothing in particular.
 But the things I am into are Grahpic Design, 3D art.

 Still out seeking for my love.
-If you think you have feelings for me just write and email - [(insecupa@gmail.com)]
+If you think you have feelings for me, just write and mail - insecupa@gmail.com

 **See ya later**